 Nominee Directors of the Company are liable to retire by rotation at the ensuing 10thAGM of the Company.
 They are eligible and have offered themselves for re-appointment.Resolutions for their reappointment are being proposed at the 10th AGM and their Profilesare included in the Notice of the 10th AGM.

 Appointments/Resignations of the Key Managerial Personnel

-Mr. Sushil Kumar Agarwal-Whole-Time Director & CEO; Mr. Ghanshyam Rawat- Chief Financial Officer andMr.
-Sharad Pathak- Company Secretary are the Key ManagerialPersonnel in terms of Section 2(51) of the Company.
+Mr. Sushil Kumar Agarwal- MD and CEO Mr. Ghanshyam Rawat- Chief Financial Officer andMr.
+Sharad Pathak- Company Secretary and Compliance Officer are the Key ManagerialPersonnel in terms of Section 2(51) of the Act.

 Number of Board Meetings held during the Financial Year

 During the Financial Year 2019-20 5 (Five) Board Meetings were convened and held.
 Thedetails related to the Board Meetings are appended in Corporate Governance Report formingpart of this Report.

 The intervening gap between the Board Meetings was within the period prescribed underthe Act and SEBI LODR Regulations.
 The Notice and Agenda including all materialinformation and minimum information required to be made available to the Board underRegulation 17 read with Schedule II Part-A of the SEBI LODR Regulations were circulatedto all Directors well within the prescribed time before the Meeting or placed at theMeeting.

 Performance Evaluation of the Board

 Your Company is following the most effective way to ensure that Board Membersunderstand their duties and adopt good governance practices.
 In furtherance to this theDirectors of your Company commit to act in good faith to promote the objects of theCompany for the benefit of its Employees the Stakeholders including Shareholders theCommunity and for the protection of environment.